-KINGMAN, Ariz. — The Arizona Game and Fish Department (AZGFD) will participate in a multi-agency enforcement patrol this weekend on the Colorado River, pursuing those who are operating their boats and other watercraft while under the influence (OUI) of drugs or alcohol.
+KINGMAN, Ariz. — The Arizona Game and Fish Department (AZGFD) will participate in a multiagency enforcement patrol June 4-6 on the Colorado River, pursuing those who are operating boats and other watercraft while under the influence (OUI) of drugs or alcohol.

 AZGFD, together with the Nevada Department of Wildlife and the National Park Service, will be enforcing Arizona’s OUI legal limit of a .08 blood-alcohol content.

 Throughout the weekend, boaters may be required to pass through a checkpoint and be subject to a systematic safety inspection.
 Operators will be checked for any sign of impairment from alcohol or drugs, and to ensure the required safety equipment, such as proper life jackets and working fire extinguishers, are aboard.